When should an employer file a Workers’ Compensation claim?

-There are four main types of workers’ comp claims you can file.
-The claim you file and the compensation the injured person receives varies depending on the type and severity of the injury or illness your employee experiences.
+The type of claim you file and the compensation an injured employee may receive vary depending on the type and severity of the injury or illness.

 For example, a heavy object falls off a shelf and injures your employee.
 They’re in too much pain to keep working, so they head to the doctor to get it checked out.
 Surgery is required to treat the injury, plus eight weeks of physical therapy to regain mobility.
+A claim could help pay for treatment, physical therapy and medication.**

 2. Loss of income

 Now, let’s assume the injury is severe enough that the employee cannot return to work until they’ve completed medical care and all eight weeks of physical therapy.
-A loss of income claim can help with wage replacement while they’re unable to work.
+A loss of income claim could help with wage replacement while they’re unable to work.

 3. Disability benefits